stem-piano/stem-piano-g-main/documentation/users_manual.md

 Select which 12 hammer shank positions are sent as follows:
 * Press and hold a single piano key.
-* Depress and release the sustain pedal.
+* Depress and release the sustain pedal (on damper board, use switch ETHERNET_SEND_KEY).
 * Release the piano key.
 * The values for the held piano key along with the 11 subsequent key values are sent.